 Over time, the Speech School has built its teaching community with teacher autonomy in mind.
 In the Wardlaw School for elementary-aged children with dyslexia and the three preschools, Atlanta Speech School seeks educators who are driven by the work itself and who reflect upon, refine, and continuously deepen their practice in service of children.
 They understand the responsibility they carry in shaping a child’s trajectory and are committed to doing that work better each day.

-What distinguishes the Speech School is that this promise doesn’t stop at any single classroom.
-As the nation’s most comprehensive center for language and literacy, which serves as a teaching hospital for education, the Speech School connects daily practice to a broader movement toward its vision, literacy and justice for all.
+What distinguishes the Speech School is that its promise to each child does not end in a single classroom.
+As the nation’s most comprehensive center for language and literacy that functions as a teaching hospital for education, the school connects daily practice to a larger movement toward its vision: literacy and justice for all.

 Meaning Matters for Faculty